Golf Hazard Types

 - Out of Bound

 A water hazard is an area of water that can be found throughout a golf course.
 If a golfer hits the ball in a water hazard, they will have to add one stroke to their score on the hole.
-Check out Golf Hazards to view the rules of playing your next shot after hitting the ball into a water hazard.
+After hitting a shot into a water hazard, the player will have the choice of hitting from where the last shot was taken or taking a drop no closer to the hole on the line the ball went out on.
+Both of these options incur the same one stroke penalty.

 Out of Bounds

 Out of bounds is a marked area that is not considered part of the golf course.
-Out of bounds is normally marked by white stakes that are in the ground.
-Go to Golf Out of Bounds, to see the rule on what to do when a golfer hits the ball out of bounds.
+Out of bounds is normally marked by white stakes in the ground.
+If a player hits the ball out of bounds, they will need to rehit from the spot of the last shot.
+They will also incur a one stroke penalty for having to rehit.

 Golf Hazard Penalties